graphcore/poptorch/docs/user_guide/overview.rst

 :py:class:`~poptorch.ShardedExecution` can be useful for processing a single sample or for debugging.
 Overall, it has low efficiency because only one IPU is used at a time.

-poptorch.PipelinedExecution
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the default execution strategy.
-It extends :ref:`sharded_execution` with parallel execution on multiple IPUs.

-Parallelisation in :py:class:`~poptorch.PipelinedExecution`
-requires :py:meth:`~poptorch.Options.deviceIterations`
-and :py:meth:`~poptorch.options._TrainingOptions.gradientAccumulation`
-as explained in :numref:`efficient_data_batching`.

-After one stage is finished with processing a batch on one IPU, it starts immediately processing the next batch.
-This creates a pipeline where multiple batches are processed in parallel.

-An IPU can only start its own stage of a batch after its previous stage of the current batch has been processed.
-Hence, all IPUs will be occupied after a "warm-up" period.

-At the end of processing, a "cool-down" period is required to aggregate the results and apply weight updates.

 Phased execution